-In case of an emergency, each student is required to have a file in the school office on the purple card, listing people to notify in the event of an emergency.
+In case of an emergency, each student is required to have a file in the school office on the colored emergency card, listing people to notify in the event of an emergency.
 Please assist the school in keeping this source updated as changes may occur during the school year.
 Students can be better protected if we always have at least two phone numbers where one or both Parents/Guardians can be reached in the case of an emergency.
 Please keep the teacher and Data Manager updated on any changes in your phone number (work, home, cell, other emergency contacts), changes in your address, changes in guardianship or custody, and deployments.
 A Care Plan is requested for Students of Parents/Guardians who are both deployed.
-Please remember, if a person is not listed on the purple card, they will not be allowed to pick the Student up.
+Please remember, if a person is not listed on the colored emergency card, they will not be allowed to pick the Student up.
+Only parents/guardians, not school personnel can add people to this card, so please make sure to have everyone you feel is a possibility of picking up your child on the card.